FlyingShit-XinHuang/auth-server/README.md

 The container starts with '--network=container:mysql' parameter so that the server could share the same network with mysql container and query it with localhost.

-The server serve the port 18080.
+The server serves the port 18080.
 As you can see, it is published by the mysql container.

-## Create a client an user
+## Create a client and user

 OAuth 2 is applied in the situations of authorizing the rights of users' resources to a client.
 So a client and a user should be created before we could continue this demo.